This article may be helpful if you are:

 “While Australia has long held the title of biggest drinking nation in the world, we’ve seen presentations for alcohol addiction skyrocket since the pandemic.
 We saw people drawn to alcohol even more, to cope with the stress, isolation and boredom that was upon us, and sadly many of us have fallen down the slippery slope of alcohol addiction”

-PETER HAYTON, SENIOR PSYCHOLOGIST AT THE BANYANS
+PETER HAYTON, PSYCHOLOGIST

 What is Classified As Alcoholism?